 Late last year I did my first post on dual verb structures.
-I’ve done five of them, here, here, here, here, and here.
+I’ve done four of them, here, here, here, and here.
 Actually, make that six, because I now introduce to you the supremely effed up structure agrees to X and continue to X.

 I found only a few examples on EDGAR, but enough to confirm to my satisfaction that this structure is unfortunately all too real.
 Here are six examples from EDGAR: